diogoff/trackml-100/README.md

 Apparently, the answer to this question is _yes_, but the results are not that good.
 This seems to indicate that the training set does not include all the tracks that may occur during a test experiment.

-However, the problem of finding the training particles that best fit a set of test hits is an interesting computational problem by itself.
+However, the problem of finding the training particles that best fit the test hits is an interesting computational problem by itself.
 I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I planned to use as a baseline to compare with other approaches that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.